muellerlab/agri-fly/README.md

 # Flight Simulator in Agricultural Environment
 This project is a simulator for autonomous flight in agricultural environment.
-It can be used to test different strategies of autonomous flights in simulated environments containing high-fidelity argricultral features.
+It aims to help test different strategies of autonomous flights in simulated environments containing high-fidelity argricultral features.

-We expect this project to run on Ubuntu environments.
-We have tested it on 18.04 and it should in theory run on future versions as well (Though it has not been tested).
+We created this project with Ubuntu environments.
+We recommend you to run it on Ubuntu 18.04 as the current AirSim version is not fully tested on future ubuntu distributions.

 # Installation Guide